Azure/azure-openapi-validator/docs/rules.md

 Please refer to [xms-long-running-operation-property.md](./xms-long-running-operation-property.md) for details.

-### XmsPageableForGetListCalls
+### XmsPageableForListCalls

 `x-ms-pageable` indicates that the results of a GET call may be paginated.
 All LIST APIs (a.k.a collection GETs) should include this annotation.
+Specifying this extension does not mean that the service must implement paging at runtime.
+The service may implement this when such a requirement arises.
+Specifying the extension upfront future proofs the API and avoids the breaking changes that may be flagged if the extension were to be introduced in future.

-Please refer to [xms-pageable-for-get-list-calls.md](./xms-pageable-for-get-list-calls.md) for details.
+Please refer to [xms-pageable-for-list-calls.md](./xms-pageable-for-list-calls.md) for details.

 ### XmsPageableListByRGAndSubscriptions